Featured image of post Run!

 Let’s move on to a slightly less urgent case, typical of the RUN.
 There are so many examples of troubleshooting that I don’t know which one to choose.

-I have chosen the case that I am about to present for two reasons: it’s one of the first cases I’ve had in my current job, and it’s the first where I realized the importance of stepping outside my frame of thinking.
+I have chosen the case that I am about to present for two reasons: it’s one of the first cases I had in my current job, and it’s the first where I realized the importance of stepping outside my frame of thinking.

-Let’s take our microservice for synchronizing users from point A to point B: [user-sync-service] creating user: POST /api/users: 500....
+Let’s take our microservice for synchronizing users from point A to point B:

-My first instinct is to look at the metrics dashboard to assess the extent of the damage.
+My first reflex is to look at the metrics dashboard to assess the extent of the damage.
 I see that there are around 20% of requests in error 500 for 80% of requests in 200 on the same route.

 Next, let’s take a look at the logs.